Adi2023/Kubernetes_IstioService_Deployment/README.md

 ## Project Overview

 In this project, I leverage Kubernetes to orchestrate the deployment of microservices that collectively form a robust Ecommerce website.
-Istio, our service mesh of choice, is employed to enhance the capabilities of our microservices, focusing on key features such as:
+Istio is my service mesh of choice, which is employed to enhance the capabilities of our microservices, focusing on key features such as:

 ### Traffic Management